Business Planning

 The bad news is that it’s difficult to calculate, so it often doesn’t get done.

-Yet it’s one of the most significant outcomes of your business plan – the Cash Requirement needed to fund your Growth Gradient and how you intend to fund it.
+Yet it’s one of the most significant outcomes of your business planning – the Cash Requirement needed to fund your Growth Gradient and how you intend to fund it.

 If you can’t fund it, you have to scale back your Growth Gradient.